Robin Bennett

 Robin Bennett is a British entrepreneur, writer, and documentary producer.
 He is the founder of The Bennett Group, including Aktuel Translations, a global translation company, London Tutors, River Consulting, Comp Kennels, 1155 (Charity) and Monster Books, an independent publishing house.
 He is the great-nephew of Hilda Harding, Britain's first female bank manager.

 Bennett Group

 Robin Bennett attended Royal Holloway and graduated in 1992 with a degree in Modern Languages.

-Translation company Aktuel Translations was founded in 1992 as part of the Bennett Group and provides technical translations to corporate businesses.
+Translation company Aktuel Translations was founded in 1992 as part of the Bennett Group and provides translations in various fields to corporate businesses.

 Other companies in the Bennett Group include London Tutors, thisisplanetearth.com, Quarto Translations, which provides translations for publishers, and Patent Translations International, which provides patent translations for legal services.

 Robin has also spoken at UK universities and at conferences about how to start up a new business.

 Monster Books

 Robin Bennett founded independent publishing house Monster Books in 1997.
 He has written numerous books for both children and adults.